 Code Blue - possible fire or emergency requiring all people to exit the building.
+In rare circumstances, where returning to the school building is not possible, evacuation may require the school to vacate to MacEwan University.

 Action - you will trigger or hear the alarm OR you will hear or say the word Blue repeated 3 times over the school PA system.